equivalentideas/home/_posts/2016-02-29-waverley-council-meeting.markdown

 ---

 Last month I went to my [local council meeting](http://waverley.infocouncil.biz/Open/2016/02/CM_20160216_MIN_366.PDF "Waverley Council Meeting Minutes, 16 February 2016").
-It was the first meeting I'd been to since moving to Bondi three years ago, and the second local council meeting I've ever been to.
+It was the first meeting I’d been to since moving to Bondi three years ago, and the second local council meeting I’ve ever been to.

-Recently I've been working to make it easier for people to learn about and contribute to local planning decisions through [PlanningAlerts](https://www.planningalerts.org.au).
+Recently I’ve been working to make it easier for people to learn about and contribute to local planning decisions through [PlanningAlerts](https://www.planningalerts.org.au).
 I’ve been speaking with local councillors from around NSW to find out how they think people can impact local planning decisions more effectively.
-So far they've all said that people should go to their local meetings.
+So far they’ve all said that people should go to their local meetings.
 I wanted to see why.

-I'm really glad I went along.
+I’m really glad I went along.
 It seems that important decisions are made in local council meetings–but there are also heaps of problems with them.